-The Ministry of Rural Development (MRD) - since 2014, Ministry of Agriculture (MoA) - established the OSC in order to assist the Minister in the development of the Rural

-Development Programme (RDP) and MAHOP, conducting civil consultations on these programmes and negotiating their adoption by the Commission.
-The starting document of this process was the Status Report, which included a SWOT analysis and a problem analysis.
-The WP was a part of the planning of the 2014-2020 period and a basis for the NAS.
+The Ministry of Rural Development (MRD) - since 2014, MoA - established the OSC in order to assist the Minister in the development of the Rural Development Programme (RDP) and MAHOP, conducting civil consultations on these programmes and negotiating their adoption by the Commission.
+The starting document of this process was the SR, which included a SWOT analysis and a problem analysis.
+The WP was a part of the planning of the 2014-20 period and a basis for the NAS.
 The MAHOP and NAS were developed practically simultaneously because of the delays in the preparation of fundamental EU legislation.